andrew/ultimate-awesome/README.md

 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
 - [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.
-- [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
 - [awesome-image-captioning](https://github.com/SjokerLily/awesome-image-captioning) - A paper list of image captioning.
 - [awesome-umcs](https://github.com/s-tyda/awesome-umcs) - A curated list of awesome Maria Curie-Sklodowska University links and resources.
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.